Causal Embargo: Chrononauts

 Narrative Accountability

-The trialogue POV functions as a built-in institutional review board: three voices that audit each other's seductions and constrain authorial overreach.
+The trialogue POV functions as a built-in institutional review board, three voices that audit each other's seductions and constrain authorial overreach.

 Polycentric Equilibria